 This is the place where shopping turns into an extravagant experience.
-The best international and local brands vie for your attention.
-From gourmet delicacies to off-the-runway fashion, from luxury accessories to the latest electronics, every interest is covered for your pleasure.
+The best international and domestic brands vie for your attention.
+From gourmet delicacies to off-the-runway fashion, luxury accessories to the latest electronics, every interest is covered for your pleasure.

 Head to the bustling streets of Pondy Bazaar in T Nagar to get a slice of the southern-style retail experience.
 You can shop for traditional Kanjeevaram saris and fresh floral blooms, or find that rare book in one of the many tucked-away old bookstores.

 The mall is built on a ten-acre site inside the historic Indian Express Estate and has four floors of retail space.
 Equipped with shops that cater to your every need, this mall also has a cinema, a gaming arcade, and large food court on their topmost floor.

 Panagal Park is a veritable haven for shoppers on the lookout for Indian gold and diamond jewelry.
 The area also offers the widest variety of domestic necessities.

 Guindy National Park

 A national park right in the heart of the city.
 The park covers 2.70 sq kms and is home to an impressive number of mammals and insects that are a huge attraction for the children.
 It’s a pleasant surprise to see this vast array of biodiversity in the heart of the city.
 Enjoy it's scenic views from our guest rooms.